sjenni/sjenni.github.io/_pages/about.md

 ## News

+* ***July, 2020:*** Our paper on self-supervised video representation learning by learning to tell motions appart got accepted to ECCV2020

 * ***March, 2020:*** A paper on self-supervised feature learning by recognizing transformations in global image statistics got accepted to CVPR2020 (oral)

 * ***March, 2020:*** Our work on extreme face superresolution using audio was accepted to CVPR2020 (oral)